Irish Americans: Irish Roman Catholic and Ulster Protestant relations

 Some Protestant Irish immigrants became active in explicitly anti-Catholic organizations such as the Orange Institution and the American Protective Association.
 However, participation in the Orange Institution was never as large in the United States as it was in Canada.
 In the early nineteenth century, the post-Revolutionary republican spirit of the new United States attracted exiled United Irishmen such as Theobald Wolf Tone and others, with the presidency of Andrew Jackson exemplifying this attitude.
 Most Protestant Irish immigrants in the first several decades of the nineteenth century were those who held to the republicanism of the 1790s, and who were unable to accept Orangeism.
 Loyalists and Orangemen made up a minority of Irish Protestant immigrants to the United States during this period.
 Most of the Irish loyalist emigration was bound for Upper Canada and the Canadian Maritime provinces, where Orange lodges were able to flourish under the British flag.

 By 1870, when there were about 930 Orange lodges in the Canadian province of Ontario, there were only 43 in the entire eastern United States.
 These few American lodges were founded by newly arriving Protestant Irish immigrants in coastal cities such as Philadelphia and New York.
-These ventures were short-lived and of limited political and social impact, although there were specific instances of violence involving Orangemen between Catholic and Protestant Irish immigrants, such as the Orange Riots in New York City in 1824, 1870 and 1871.
+These ventures were short-lived and of limited political and social impact, although there were specific instances of violence involving Orangemen between Catholic and Protestant Irish immigrants, such as the Orange Riots in New York City in 1824, 1870, and 1871.

 The first "Orange riot" on record was in 1824, in Abingdon Square, New York, resulting from a 12 July march.
 Several Orangemen were arrested and found guilty of inciting the riot.
 According to the State prosecutor in the court record, "the Orange celebration was until then unknown in the country."
 The immigrants involved were admonished: "In the United States the oppressed of all nations find an asylum, and all that is asked in return is that they become law-abiding citizens.
 Orangemen, Ribbonmen, and United Irishmen are alike unknown.
 They are all entitled to protection by the laws of the country."
 The later Orange Riots of 1870 and 1871 killed nearly 70 people, and were fought out between Irish Protestant and Catholic immigrants.
 After this the activities of the Orange Order were banned for a time, the Order dissolved, and most members joined Masonic orders.
-After 1871, there were no more riots between Irish Catholics and Protestants.
+After 1871, there were no more riots between Irish Roman Catholics and Protestants.

 America offered a new beginning, and "...most descendents of the Ulster Presbyterians of the eighteenth century and even many new Protestant Irish immigrants turned their backs on all associations with Ireland and melted into the American Protestant mainstream."